Gravitational wave: Effects of passing

-Gravitational waves are constantly passing Earth; however, even the strongest have a minuscule effect and their sources are generally at a great distance.
+Gravitational waves are constantly passing Earth; however, even the strongest have a minuscule effect since their sources are generally at a great distance.
 For example, the waves given off by the cataclysmic final merger of GW150914 reached Earth after travelling over a billion light-years, as a ripple in spacetime that changed the length of a 4 km LIGO arm by a thousandth of the width of a proton, proportionally equivalent to changing the distance to the nearest star outside the Solar System by one hair's width.
 This tiny effect from even extreme gravitational waves makes them observable on Earth only with the most sophisticated detectors.

 The effects of a passing gravitational wave, in an extremely exaggerated form, can be visualized by imagining a perfectly flat region of spacetime with a group of motionless test particles lying in a plane, e.g., the surface of a computer screen.
 As a gravitational wave passes through the particles along a line perpendicular to the plane of the particles, i.e., following the observer's line of vision into the screen, the particles will follow the distortion in spacetime, oscillating in a "cruciform" manner, as shown in the animations.
 The area enclosed by the test particles does not change and there is no motion along the direction of propagation.

 The oscillations depicted in the animation are exaggerated for the purpose of discussion – in reality a gravitational wave has a very small amplitude (as formulated in linearized gravity).
 However, they help illustrate the kind of oscillations associated with gravitational waves as produced by a pair of masses in a circular orbit.
 In this case the amplitude of the gravitational wave is constant, but its plane of polarization changes or rotates at twice the orbital rate, so the time-varying gravitational wave size, or 'periodic spacetime strain', exhibits a variation as shown in the animation.
 If the orbit of the masses is elliptical then the gravitational wave's amplitude also varies with time according to Einstein's quadrupole formula.

 As with other waves, there are a number of characteristics used to describe a gravitational wave: